JosefAlbers/Phi-3-Vision-MLX/README.md

-# Phi-3-MLX: Language and Vision Models for Apple Silicon
+# Phi: Language and Vision Models for Apple Silicon

 Phi-3-MLX is a versatile AI framework that leverages both the Phi-3-Vision multimodal model and the Phi-3-Mini-128K language model, optimized for Apple Silicon using the MLX framework.
 This project provides an easy-to-use interface for a wide range of AI tasks, from advanced text generation to visual question answering and code execution.